 Should I Give a Statement to the Insurance Company?

 You should never speak to the insurance company without discussing your case with your attorney first.
 Insurance companies may look for any opportunity they can to reduce or deny you the compensation you are entitled to receive.

 If you give them a statement, they could make you seem liable for the accident or that you have admitted guilt in some way.
 Have your attorney handle the negotiations process on your behalf if you want to take steps to protect your injury settlement.

 If you were the victim of any of these types of accidents, please do not hesitate to get in touch with a member of our team at Distasio Law Firm.
 Our main goal is to ensure that your rights are protected and that you get the compensation you deserve.

-If you would like more information, please contact our team today at (813) 285-5126.
+If you would like more information, please contact a Tampa premises liability lawyer today.
 Your first call is free of charge.
 Do not wait to get the help you need!